ItsYaBoiSimonx/crackmeTest/readme.md

 # ⚒️ CrackMeTest ⚒️

 A basic C++ project designed to be cracked easily, following the [crackmes.one](https://crackmes.one/) style, but open sourced.
+All tasks are throughly tested to assure every task is possible.

 ## 📜 Description